OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 RET: 0x1
 ```

 If you look at the stack trace, you can see how `application:openURL:options:` called `__handleOpenURL:`, which called `moveItemAtPath:toPath:error:`.
-Notice that we have now this information without having the source code for tha target app.
+Notice that we have now this information without having the source code for the target app.
 The first thing that we had to do was clear: hook `application:openURL:options:`.
 Regarding the rest, we had to think a little bit and come up with methods that we could start tracing and are related to the file manager, for example, all methods containing the strings "copy", "move", "remove", etc. until we have found that the one being called was `moveItemAtPath:toPath:error:`.

 A final thing worth noticing here is that this way of handling incoming files is the same for custom URL schemes.
-Please refer to "Testing Custom URL Schemes" for more information.
+Please refer to ["Testing Custom URL Schemes"](#Testing-Custom-URL-Schemes) for more information.

 #### App Extensions